Foreground detection: Description

-All detection techniques are based on modelling the background of the image, i.e. set the background and detect which changes occur.
-Defining the background can be very difficult when it contains shapes, shadows, and moving objects.
-In defining the background, it is assumed that the stationary objects could vary in color and intensity over time.
+All detection techniques are based on modelling the background of the image, i.e., setting the background and detecting which changes occur.
+Defining the background can be difficult when it contains shapes, shadows, and moving objects.
+In defining the background, it is assumed that stationary objects may vary in color and intensity over time.

-Scenarios where these techniques apply tend to be very diverse.
-There can be highly variable sequences, such as images with very different lighting, interiors, exteriors, quality, and noise.
-In addition to processing in real time, systems need to be able to adapt to these changes.
+Scenarios in which these techniques apply tend to be very diverse.
+There can be highly variable sequences, such as images with different lighting, interiors, exteriors, quality, and noise.
+In addition to real-time processing, systems need to adapt to these changes.

-A very good foreground detection system should be able to:
+A foreground detection system should be able to: